-Natural green color in baked goods: What the U.S. spirulina expansion means
+Natural green color in baked goods: Current insights on the U.S. spirulina review

 For many concepts, natural green is about subtle flavor signaling.
 A light green crumb in a layered key lime cake can reinforce citrus notes and create visual differentiation without overpowering the product’s natural appearance.